-- Induction training in the requirements of this policy - Update training in response to any significant change - Training in specific skills needed for certain activities, (e.g. use of hazardous substances, work at height etc) - Refresher training where required - 10.13 An up-to-date record of all instruction and training given to staff members will be maintained.
+- Induction training in the requirements of this policy - Update training in response to any significant change - Training in specific skills needed for certain activities, (e.g. use of hazardous substances, work at height etc) - Refresher training where required - An up-to-date record of all instruction and training given to staff members will be maintained.
 Training records will be kept with the competent person.
 The competent person is responsible for coordinating Health and Safety training needs and for including details in the training and development plan for each school/academy.
-This includes a system for ensuring that refresher training is undertaken within the prescribed time limits. - 10.14 The Trust Operations Manager is responsible for assessing the effectiveness of training received as a Trust; Principals/Headteachers are responsible for ensuring effectiveness on a local basis. - 10.15 Each member of staff is also responsible for drawing the Headteacher/Principal's or line manager's attention, to their own personal needs for training and for not undertaking duties unless they are confident that they have the necessary competence.
+This includes a system for ensuring that refresher training is undertaken within the prescribed time limits. - 10.13 The TOM is responsible for assessing the effectiveness of training received as a Trust; the Headteacher/Principal is responsible for ensuring effectiveness on a local basis. - 10.14 Each member of staff is also responsible for drawing the Headteacher/Principal's or Line Manager's attention, to their own personal needs for training and for not undertaking duties unless they are confident that they have the necessary competence.